FLOSSBoxIN/FeedMe/README.md

-FeedMe is an unofficial Reader client application for Feedly, InoReader, Bazqux, The Older Reader and Feedbin.
+FeedMe is an unofficial Reader client application for Feedly, InoReader, Bazqux, The Older Reader, Feedbin and Tiny Tiny RSS.

 This is the documentation of FeedMe.